madeleinel/Cheat-Sheets/PostgreSQL.md

   char(x) == column has fixed length, with max limit of x

   <!-- According to postgresql.org (https://www.postgresql.org/docs/9.1/static/datatype-character.html) >> "There is no performance difference among these three types, apart from increased storage space when using the blank-padded type, and a few extra CPU cycles to check the length when storing into a length-constrained column.
 While character(n) has performance advantages in some other database systems, there is no such advantage in PostgreSQL; in fact character(n) is usually the slowest of the three because of its additional storage costs.
 In most situations text or character varying should be used instead." -->

-Additional info:
-  NOT NULL == The column is not allowed to contain null values / the column has to include some data